Monica-Kirabo/flixster_project1/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to Cynthia and Yasmin for taking a look at my code and trying to help me find the issue.